bmolnar91/workbook/module_web_with_python.md

 #### What error can occur, when an array does not have an element on the requested index?

+Python:

+- the script terminates
-The script terminates - list index out of range (Python) undefined (Javascript)
+- results in `IndexError`: list index out of range

+JavaScript:

+- the script doesn't terminate
+- results in `undefined`

 #### What is the “finally” block, and how would you use it?

-Code in a finally block gets executed regardless of the outcome of the try-except block before it.
+Code in a `finally` block gets executed regardless of the outcome of the try-except block before it.

 #### Why should we catch special exception types?

-To prevent the program from crashing.
-To easily identify errors and fix / communicate them.
+- To easily identify errors and fix / communicate them.
+- To prevent the program from crashing (if we expect the error).

 ### Security

 #### What is SQL injection?
 How to protect an application against it?

 A computer attack in which malicious code is embedded in a poorly-designed application and then passed to the backend database.

 Steps to take:

-Input validation:
+- Input validation:
-Sanitize the input
+  - Sanitize the input
-Escape/Quotesafe the input
+  - Escape/Quotesafe the input
-Parameterized queries
+- Parameterized queries
-Limit database permissions and segregate users
+- Limit database permissions and segregate users
-Use stored procedures for database access
+- Use stored procedures for database access
-Isolate the webserver
+- Isolate the webserver
-Configure error reporting
+- Configure error reporting

 #### What is XSS?
 How to protect an application against it?

-Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
+Cross-Site Scripting (XSS) attacks are a type of _injection_, in which malicious scripts are injected into otherwise benign and trusted websites.

-XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
+XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a **browser side script**, to a different end user.

-The malicious script can then access any cookies, session tokens, or other sensitive information retained by the browser and used with that site.
+The malicious script can then access any _cookies_, _session tokens_, or other sensitive information retained by the _browser_ and used with that site.
 These scripts can even rewrite the content of the HTML page.

 Steps to take:

-Never insert untrusted data:
+- Never insert untrusted data:
-Directly in a script
+  - directly in a script
-Inside an HTML comment
+  - inside an HTML comment
-In an attribute name
+  - in an attribute name
-In a tag name
+  - in a tag name
-Directly in CSS
+  - directly in CSS
-HTML escape before inserting untrusted data (framework methods, HTML entity encoding) Don’t use innerHTML where you need user input, textContent way better, this way the whole query will be a string and won’t be executed as an HTML tag
+- HTML escape before inserting untrusted data (framework methods, HTML entity encoding)
+- Don’t use _innerHTML_ where you need user input, _textContent_ way better, this way the whole query will be a string and won’t be executed as an HTML tag

 #### How to properly store passwords?